cronop-io/cronop-io.github.io/posts/_posts/2020-06-01-protostar-format4.md

 scp user@<ip address>:/opt/protostar/bin/format4 ~/Downloads/format4
 ```

-Now that the binary was extracted from the remote VM, it is possible to analyze it with radare2.
+Now that the binary was extracted from the remote VM, it is possible to analyze with radare2.
 In order to dump the file information, the `iI` command can be used inside radare2.

 ```
 $ r2 format4